Tenderize/docs/resources/risk-management.md

 - There is a possibility of being slashed but as of to date there have been no such events in the Audius network.
 Slashing can occur by committee and penalties are decided on a case-by-case basis.

-**If Tenderize Liquidity Pools have insufficient liquidity to exchange tASSET for ASSET, w what alternatives exist for me to redeem my tASSET for the staked asset on a 1:1 exchange rate?**
+**If Tenderize Liquidity Pools have insufficient liquidity to exchange tASSET for ASSET, what alternatives exist for me to redeem my tASSET for the staked asset on a 1:1 exchange rate?**

 The TenderSwap liquidity pools created by Tenderize offer users instant liquidity for those that don’t want to wait the requisite unbonding period.
 During times of increased volatility, the liquidity pools may not have sufficient supply to support the demand.
 Users can always unbond their tokens and wait to receive their assets once the unbonding period has elapsed.
 Delegated stake is always safe and users will always be able to withdraw their tASSETS in exchange for the underlying asset.